-The Minerva is believed to have started life in the Balmain area of Sydney Australia, where it was housed in a wood shed for many years until 1974.
-Residing in a wood shed for many years until 1974.
-The engineer that restored the Minerva over thirty years ago, rode it a few times but since then she had been in a private museum.
-A close inspection of all fittings, reveals that the nuts and bolts are virtually as they were when the Minerva was built showing very little signs of use.
+This Minerva is believed to have started life in the Balmain area of Sydney, Australia, where it was housed in a wooden shed for many years until 1974.
+The engineer that restored the Minerva over thirty years ago rode it a few times but since then it had been in a private museum.
+A close inspection of all fittings reveals that the nuts and bolts are virtually as they were when the Minerva was built and show very little signs of use.
 The A link belt is supple, and the engine turns over nicely.
-There is a technique to starting a 105 year old, and the current custodian will show the Lucky new caretaker.
+There is a technique to starting a 105 year old, and the current custodian will show the lucky new caretaker.

 The Minerva may be viewed at Dunolly 3472 Victoria Australia.